 Will the recording and transcription of the appointment be deleted?

-After you finish recording an appointment, Note Taker generates a transcription soon after and uses it to draft a note.
-The recording will be deleted immediately after the transcription is generated.
+After you finish recording an appointment, Note Taker generates a transcription and uses it to draft a note.
+The recording will be deleted immediately after the transcription is generated, usually within minutes.
+After the summary is created, the transcript is then available for your use only (and will not be used for any other purpose) for either 7 days or after the note has been locked and signed, whichever comes sooner.

-Will the transcription data be used to train the AI model?
+Will the transcription data be used to improve the AI model?

-After releasing Note Taker, we may improve the feature using transcription data that has had all identifying data removed and any association with the client or clinician deleted, which can include training.
+After releasing an opt-out feature, we may improve Note Taker using transcription data that has had all identifying data removed and any association with the client or clinician deleted.

 Important: We’ll never use transcription data that hasn’t had all identifying data and association with the client or clinician deleted to improve Note Taker.